ftCLI/FoundryTools-CLI/README.md

 ## Installation
 FoundryTools-CLI requires Python 3.9 or later.

-**Note for Windows users**: installation on Python 3.11 is strongly discouraged because AFDKO doesn't support it, and an attempt of installation would probably fail.
-Since macOS users successfully installed FoundryTools-CLI on Python 3.11, requirements have been loosened up.
+**Note for Windows users**: installation on Python 3.11 and later may fail due to an error while building the wheel for the `AFDKO` dependency.
+This is a known issue and a workaround is to install Visual Studio 2022 (Community Edition is fine) and the `Python development` workload, selecting the `Python native development tools` optional component.

 **IMPORTANT**: If you have Python 2.x installed in your system, you may have to use `python3` (instead of `python`) in the commands below.